akilic9/text-game/README.md

 # text-game

 Text based choose your own adventure game with a story derived from Witcher books.
-Made for practice.
+Made as programming practice.